 A Local’s Guide to Brooklyn

 No trip to NYC is complete without a walk across the Brooklyn Bridge – but do yourself a favor and do it early!
+This is one of the best free things to do in New York!
 The bridge gets extremely busy during the day, both with tourists and New York locals.
 Arrive shortly after sunrise (or during for great views), and you’ll find a relatively empty bridge.
 Both of these shots were taken shortly after sunrise.
 Although the views are slightly better walking towards Manhattan, I recommend starting on the NYC side and making your way across to Brooklyn.
 You can always turn around for Downtown Manhattan views.
 For the easiest access take the 4/5/6 subway to Brooklyn Bridge – City Hall station.
 If you’re starting on the Brooklyn side then take the F to York street station.
 Make sure to watch out for bikers while on the path!

 Once across the bridge you can explore DUMBO, a neighborhood named after its location down under the Manhattan Bridge overpass.
 Head to Washington and Water St to snap a photo at the famous NYC Instagram spot, before wandering down to the water.